MrOOI/candidates-sigma-task/README.md

-The application should contain 2 API endpoint which in future will be used by other application(s) with UI.
+The application contains 2 API endpoint which in future will be used by other application(s) with UI.
 "api/candidate/create" - this endpoint for creating candidate, if already exist this email update it.
 "api/candidates/get-all" - this endpoint for getting all candidates according to filter parameters.